api-evangelist/website/_posts/2017-10-25-my-response-on-the-department-of-veterans-affairs-rfi-for-the-lighthouse-api-management-platform.markdown

 A combination of self-service and direct support channels allows for a resource starved core API team, as well as individual backend teams to manage many developers and applications, across many API resources in an efficient manner.
 Ensuring API consumers get the answers they are looking for, while ensuring relevant feedback and comments end up back in the product road map, with each appropriate product team.

-**16. Please describe your experience in establishing metrics and measures for tracking the overall value and performance of the platform. **
+**16. Please describe your experience in establishing metrics and measures for tracking the overall value and performance of the platform.**

 This is somewhat overlapped with question #11, but I'd say focuses in on the heart of metrics and analysis at the API management level.
-Understand performance and reliability through the entire stack is critical to platform reliability, but the API management core is all about developing an awarness of how APIs are being consumed, and the value generated as part of this consumption.
+Understand performance and reliability through the entire stack is critical to platform reliability, but the API management core is all about developing an awareness of how APIs are being consumed, and the value generated as part of this consumption.
 While performance definitely impacts value, we focus on API management to help us measure and understand consumption of each resource, and understand and measure the value delivered in consumption.

 I've been studying how API management establishes the metrics needed, and measures and tracks API consumption, trying to understand value generation using the following elements: